Video tutorials for using our website:

 FREQUENTLY ASKED QUESTIONS

 Each month, HandsOn Greater Phoenix organizes and manages 60+ hands-on, community service projects in partnership with nonprofits, schools, neighborhoods and government offices.
 These projects focus on one of nine critical issue areas in the community.
 Those areas are homelessness/hunger, people living with disabilities, environment, renovation/affordable housing, seniors, animals, tutoring/literacy, children and families.
-Examples of HandsOn projects include serving meals at a soup kitchen, reading with kids at a homeless shelter, cleaning up Arizona trails and playing bingo with senior citizens.
+Examples of HandsOn projects include serving meals at a soup kitchen, reading with kids at a homeless shelter, cleaning up Arizona park trails and playing bingo with senior citizens.

 The services we provide to volunteers cost money, and without support from the volunteers who use our services, we can't afford to continue to offer them.
 Each year, HandsOn spends approximately $110,000 to scope out and schedule group-based, no-commitment volunteer projects, ensure all projects have supplies, trained Project Leaders, and maintain technology that allows volunteers to find and sign up for these projects online.
 Consider that we have been doing this for eighteen years - that means we have spent around $1.8 million running our project calendar.